openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 This should be available for all devices.
 Older versions work in general, but have impacts to functionality (e.g. no events for battery powered devices).

-The binding displays a WARNING if the firmware is older.
+The binding displays a WARNING in the log if the firmware is older.
 It also informs you when an update is available.
-Use the device's web ui or the Shelly App to perform the update.
+Use the device' web ui or the Shelly App to perform the update.

 ## Discovery

-The binding uses mDNS to discovery the Shelly devices.
+The binding uses mDNS to discover the Shelly devices.
-They periodically announce their presence, which can be used by the binding to find them on the local network and fetch their IP address.
+They periodically announce their presence, which is used by the binding to find them on the local network.
-The binding will then use the Shelly REST API (HTTP) to discover device capabilities, read status and control the device.
-In addition event callbacks will be used to support battery powered devices.

-Make sure to wake-up battery powered devices (press the button inside the device) so they show up on the network.
+Make sure to wake-up battery powered devices (press the button inside the device), so that they show up on the network.
-Sometime you need to run the manual discovery multiple times until you see all your devices.
+Sometimes you need to run the manual discovery multiple times until you see all your devices.

-Important: The IP address shouldn't change after the device is added as a new thing in openHAB.
+Important: The IP address should not be changed after the device is added to openHAB.
-This could be achieved by
+This can be achieved by

 - assigning a static IP address or
-- use DHCP and setup the router to assign always the same ip address to the device
+- using DHCP and setup the router to always assign the same IP address to the device

 ### Password Protected Devices

-The Shelly Apps allow to protect device configuration by user id and password.
+The Shelly devices can be configured to require authentication through a user id and password.
-In this case you need to configure user id and password in the Thing Configuation.
+In this case you need to set these values in the Thing configuration after approving the Inbox entry.
-Proceed the following steps

-- Accept the discovered device from the Inbox
-- You'll be prompted for credentials, set user id and password, accept
-- The Thing gets re-initialized and the Thing Type is adjusted
-- On success the channels are updated, otherwise you need to change credentials.

-For those devices the Thing Type "shellydevice" is used.

 ## Binding Configuration